ECronin1973/programming-for-data-analytics/big-project/README.md

-# Flight Rerouting Analysis at Dublin Airport
+# ✈️ Flight Rerouting Analysis at Dublin Airport

+This README is for the **big-project** component of the repository.
+It focuses exclusively on the Dublin Airport rerouting analysis: aims, structure, setup, and how to run.
+Detailed methodology, visuals rationale, and assessment alignment are documented in `docs/methodology.md` within this project folder.
+The project aligns with the Programming for Data Analytics module brief and final project guidance.

+---

-## Overview
+## 📖 Overview
-This project investigates flight rerouting events at Dublin Airport and their relationship to local weather conditions.
-The aim is to identify patterns in rerouting decisions, analyse contributing factors such as wind and rainfall, and forecast potential rerouting events using Met Éireann weather data.
+The project investigates flight rerouting events at Dublin Airport and their relationship to local weather conditions.
+It identifies patterns in rerouting decisions, analyses contributing factors (e.g., wind and rainfall), and forecasts potential rerouting events using Met Éireann data.
+The notebook and supporting modules emphasise modularity, reproducibility, and reviewer‑friendly documentation.

-The notebook demonstrates data acquisition, cleaning, exploratory analysis, visualisation, and forecasting techniques.
-It is designed to be modular, well‑documented, and reviewer‑friendly.

 ---